SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

 1. JavaSpiNNaker

 You will be required to build the jar file required.

-Open JavaSpiNNaker in and IDE which supports maven.
+Open JavaSpiNNaker in an IDE which supports maven.

-Build "SpiNNaker Java Host" with dependecies
+Build "SpiNNaker Java Host" with dependencies.
+This will create the SpiNNaker-comms-0.0.1-SNAPSHOT.jar file in SpiNNaker-comms/target

--This will create the SpiNNaker-comms-0.0.1-SNAPSHOT.jar file in SpiNNaker-comms/target
+It is also possible to [install maven](https://www.javahelps.com/2017/10/install-apache-maven-on-linux.html) and run "mvn package" on the command line from the JavaSpiNNaker directory.

 See [Configure the environment](#Configuration) for how to active these.